WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/i.md

 ## IP address

-Initialism for *internet protocol address*.
+Initialism for *Internet Protocol address*.
 Note capitalization.

 It's OK to use lowercase in developer documentation, such as protocols or commands.